paperless-ngx/paperless-ngx/docs/advanced_usage.md

     However, keep in mind that inside docker, if files get stored outside of the predefined volumes, they will be lost after a restart of paperless.

+!!! warning

+    When file naming handling, in particular when using `{tag_list}`, you may run into the limits of your operating system's maximum path lengths.
+Files will retain the previous path instead and the issue logged.

 ## Storage paths

 One of the best things in Paperless is that you can not only access the